 can leach algae nutrient into pond water (or aquarium water).

 Leach Test Instructions.
-Absolute testing of any stone for leaching requires
+Absolute testing of any stone for leaching requires a few inexpensive items:

 Green water or string algae are often fed by leaching limestone, concrete or cinderblock.
-Cure for the

 green water and string algae: X3.
 If the material you hae that is leaching is beautiful and important to the feature,